jmontilla202/inadev-devops-exercise/README.md

-## Wapi App
+<div style=text-align: center>## Wapi App</div>

 ### Completed:

-- Cluster deployment automated
+- Cluster deployment automated (1a)
-- Jenkins deployment to cluster automated
+- Jenkins deployment to cluster automated (2a)
-- App builds ok, functional locally
+- Weather API app completed (3a)
-- App builds in Jenkins using Dockerfile and from the command line
+- App builds ok in Jenkins and deploys ok to cluster (4a)
-- Expose Jenkins and app (can access Jenkins via port forwarding)
-- Jenkins configuration automation (plugins, tools and credentials)
+- Scripts to fully  automate process

+### Pending

+- Documentation in progress ...

 ### How to deploy cluster and Jenkins:

 - cd into terraform folder
 - terraform init
 - terraform plan
 - terraform apply

 ### How to build app:

 - cd into wtw/src
 - go get github.com/gin-gonic/gin
 - go build

-### Pending
-- [ ] Github / Jenkins webhook to build / deploy app
-- [ ] Soup to nuts script (bash, python or ansible)